rdlowrey/auryn/README.md

 Sometimes applications may reuse the same value everywhere.
 However, it can be a hassle to manually specify definitions for this sort of thing everywhere it might be used in the app.
-Auryn mitigates this problem by exposing the `Injector::defineParam()` method.
+Auryn mitigates this problem by exposing the `Injector::bindParam()` method.
 Consider the following example ...

 ```php
 <?php